 Mrtvica Canyon, about 40 minutes' drive north from Podgorica, in the area of Međuriječje, starts a walk that takes you the 25km length of the Mrtvica river canyon from the village of Mrtvo Duboko to Velje Duboko.
 In places the canyon walls are sheer and the path is hewn into the rock.
 The walk takes you steadily upstream through different terrain, clearly signposted.
 About half-way along the canyon is a spot called the beach (plaža) which is an ideal place for a picnic, although during the height of summer this short part of the river runs underground.
 Also not to be missed is the Gate of Desires (Kapija želja), two tall boulders by the riverside propped up against each other in lush mossy woodland.
 The walk along the entire canyon and back is demanding but possible for a one-day trip, but the canyon is also accessible from the Niksic end via Lukavica.

 Lake Biograd towards the north of Montenegro, about two hours' drive from Podgorica is part of the Biogradska gora National Park, wooded mountains containing primeval forest and with a unique climate.
 The lake itself is situated at 1,094m asl with the massifs of Sinjajevina and Bjelasica surrounding it.
-It has a visitors' centre, restaurant and many signposted walks, including one around the perimeter of the lake.
+It has a visitors' centre, cafe and many signposted walks, including one around the perimeter of the lake.
 Rowing boats are available for hire.
 One disappointment for me is that when the area is at its most beautiful (autumn, as the leaves are changing colour) the national park seems to be closing down in preparation for winter, so not much is open.
 On the next visit I plan to explore south of the lake, where there is a river and waterfall.

 Prutaš and Bobotov kuk - these peaks in the Durmitor massif have had a particular pull for me.
 I completed the walk to the top of Prutaš, and then Bobotov Kuk (2524m), camping by Lake Škrka (Škrčka jezera).
 There is a picturesque walk from there along the Sušica canyon to Lake Sušica (Sušičko jezero).
 It has impressive views in almost every direction, from the stripy rock formations of Šareni pasovi, azure waters of the lake and the bare grey rock summits of Bobotov kuk and Bezimeni vrh.
 The climb to Bobotov kuk, known as Durmitor National Park's highest peak, is intense, but in my opinion Prutaš is the more enjoyable hike.